Orischn/AP1_ex_3/README.md

 We used a buffer size of 240 characters, which translates into 240 bytes, like the size of the given unclassified flowers file.

-To compile the server use the following command **from the project path**:

-g++ -I headerFiles serverSide/*.cpp -std=c++11 -o server.exe

-To compile the client use the following command **from the project path**:
+To compile the code use the following command **from the project path**:

-g++ -I headerFiles clientSide/*.cpp -std=c++11 -o client.exe
+make compile_code

 To run the server side use:

-./server.exe
+make run_server

-To run the client side use:
+To run the client side use from a different terminal:

-./client.exe clientSide/unclassified.csv clientSide/classified.csv
+make run_client